futres/fovt-data-mapping/Scripts/pythonConversion/README.md

 <h3>Unit Converstion Function: Allow for a universally understood format which increases accessibility of the data.</h3>

+<h5>If you have a mix of measurement units for a type of measurement (e.g., weight in grams and pounds), please standardize before proceeding.</h5>

 <h4>Users will be asked what units their weights and lengths are in the unedited version of their data.</h4>

 ```
 inConv(df)
 ```
-Function changes values presented in the length column with the inch unit to millimeters.
+Function changes values presented in the length column with the inch unit to millimeters (1 inch = 1.54 millimeters).

 ```
 cmConv(df)